CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/02-setup.md

 On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
 So here is how
-Alfredo sets up his new laptop:
+Nelle sets up her new laptop:

 ~~~
-$ git config --global user.name "Alfredo Linguini"
+$ git config --global user.name "Nelle"
-$ git config --global user.email "a.linguini@ratatouille.fr"
+$ git config --global user.email "nelle@numa.org"
 ~~~
 {: .language-bash}

-Please use your own name and email address instead of Alfredo's.
+Please use your own name and email address instead of Nelle's.
 This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/),